Maen1/quatinity_youtube/python_sneakpeek/sneakpeek.md

 ## Python Sneak Peek
-A short overview of pythons variables, conditions, loops  and functions
+A short overview of python( variables, conditionals, loops  and dictionaries)

 ### Variables
 Python is a dynamically typed language; which means that we don't need to specify (declare) the variable type such as numbers (int, float or  double),  text types(string, char) or boolean (True, False)